 REWARDS AND RISKS - Economics & Risk Factors

-Typical Case Scenario: Infiltration reaches 1.5–2 inches per hour, curbing surface runoff and standing water.
-Yields stabilize to historical baselines by the second year and realize a modest 5–10% increase by the fourth year.
-Break-even occurs in cycle years 3–4, when the cumulative gain in water retention and soil nutrient cycling offsets the initial $130 per acre ($321/ha) average investment plus the cost of cover crop termination.
+In a typical case, infiltration rates settle in the 1.5–2 inches per hour range, which is sufficient to mitigate erosion and ponding.
+Yields generally recover to historical baselines by the second year, with a modest 5–10% improvement realized by the fourth year.
+The break-even point for this investment usually occurs in years 3–4, when the cumulative gains—specifically in nutrient cycling and moisture retention—surpass the initial investment budget of roughly $135–$145 per acre ($334–$358/ha), adjusted for the cost of cover crop termination.

 Sources behind this view